The premise

 End-of-lesson check

-What is the core idea behind "AI in Criminal Justice: Where Bias Has Real Consequences"?
+What is the main idea of "AI in Criminal Justice: Where Bias Has Real Consequences"?

 - AI in policing, sentencing, and parole has documented bias problems.
 The harm is concrete.
 The reform conversation is active.

-Which term best describes a foundational idea in "AI in Criminal Justice: Where Bias Has Real Consequences"?
+Which concept is most central to "AI in Criminal Justice: Where Bias Has Real Consequences"?

 - police AI